 Do you always seem to have trouble saving money?
 If so, you're not alone.
 According to the most recent data published by the U.S. Bureau of Economic Analysis, the average personal savings rate in America is a paltry 7.9% meaning many Americans are living on the financial edge in terms of having little to no retirement savings or emergency money to fall back on.*

 If you're tired of dealing with the stress and instability of having a very thin financial cushion, below are some handy tips to help you maximize your savings.

 1. Identify where your money is going.

 Your ability to save money will largely depend on your financial self-awareness.
-If you're not really keeping track of where your money is going monthly, you won't be able to identify where your spending might be slightly out of control.
+If you're not really keeping track of where your money is going each month, you won't be able to identify where your spending might be out of control.
 While this may not be a pleasant process, it's a necessary step to help you get a better feel for where and how you're spending your money.
 Once you do this, you can begin to establish a realistic budget that includes regularly setting aside funds in a savings account.

 2. Create a realistic budget.

 For many people, the word "budget" conjures up feelings of unease, but you have to learn to look at it a different way.
 Your budget is a spending plan that helps you channel your resources towards productive financial goals.
-Without it, you may be throwing money down the drain that you could use to get ahead financially.
+Without it, you may be throwing money down the drain that you could use to get ahead.